clustervision/trinityX/doc/ha_design.rst

 As such, the monitoring system should include checks to monitor the state of the HA cluster.

-.. note:: TrinityX does not configue pacemaker and corosync to start when a controller starts up.
+.. note:: TrinityX does not configure pacemaker and corosync to start when a controller starts up.
 It is left at the discretion of the sysadmin to manually start it up using ``pcs cluster start`` on the newly booted controller.

 Booting the controllers